dani-lbnl/resting/resting_doc_source/standalone.rst

 To create a service that will run on a standalone service, rather than on a cloud-like platform such as NERSC Spin, run a RESTInG-based service, one may use the following procedure.
 It is assumed that the server has a working Docker installation, as on the computer on which the Docker images were generated for the Spin system.

-It will be necessary to manually remove the database storage directory.

 #.
-Create an empty working directory and move to this directory.
+Clone the RESTInG repository.

 #.
+Create a project description file
+   #.
+Set `platform = 'standalone'`.
+   #.
+Set `secrets_directory` and `pgdata_directory` to directories on the host filesystem that are to contain the database password file and to store the data within the database, respectively.
+   #.
+Set `ssl_certificate_file` and `ssl_certificate_key_file` to the locations of the SSL certificate and private key, within the Docker image; note that the contents of `webserver/ssl` directory of the repository are automatically and recursively copied onto the `/etc/ssl` directory in the Docker image.

-Create a file named `password` containing some plaintext password in the current directory.
+#.
+Create a file named `password` within the `secrets_directory` specified above.
+This file should contain some plaintext password.
 Users will never have to reference this password directly.
-Both containers will mount the current directory
+Both containers will automatically mount the directory to obtain access to the password.

 #.
-In the product description file, specify

-   platform = 'standalone'
+Change to the `resting` directory within the repository.

 #.
-Run `docker network create ...`
+Run `start.sh` to generate the basic service description files.

 #.
-Run `docker run --add-host=db:... -d -v /secrets -e POSTGRES_PASSWORD_FILE=/secrets/password -p 80:8000/tcp -p 443:443/tcp --name test acts_webserver:3.7`
+Perform any desired modifications to the service description files.

 #.
-Run `docker run -d -v /secrets -e POSTGRES_PASSWORD_FILE=/secrets/password -e PGDATA=/var/lib/postgres/data --name test acts_postgres:12`

-..
-  Should create password file and write or mount it into both containers db must be the hostname of the postgres container, I hope that I can hardcode the IP address in the hosts file as above also need to put the certificates into the container
+Run `finish.sh` to generate the Docker images.

+#.
+Run `local_run.sh` to start the Docker containers on the present computer.

 After the initial deployment of a website, database, and persistent storage through the Spin system, create a website administrator user account; this is specific to a Django website and is unrelated to NERSC user accounts.

 #.
-Run `docker image run -it /bin/bash` to execute a shell in the container
+Run `docker exec -it ws /bin/bash` to execute a shell in the container

 #.
-In the `/srv/website`, run
+In `/srv/website`, run

    #. `python manage.py makemigrations`